Citation, DOI, disclosures and article data

 Risk factors include 3:

-Classical clinical presentation of pulmonary arterial hypertension is the combination of dyspnea (especially with exercise) with symptoms and signs of elevated right heart pressures, including peripheral edema and abdominal distention 2,3.
+Classical clinical presentation of pulmonary arterial hypertension is the combination of dyspnea (especially with exercise) with symptoms and signs of elevated right heart pressures, including peripheral edema and abdominal distension 2,3.

 An ECG may demonstrate right ventricular strain and hypertrophy.